ptsteadman/notebook/essays/fb-status-drafts.md

 In a scalability class, I was also exposed to PaaS for the first time in the form of elastic beanstalk and elastic map reduce.
 I realized how necessary such a framework was, to avoid constant configuration difficulties.
-Running commmands in the shell was starting to seem like a problem to be solved with configuration management solutions, of which there are many.
+Running commands in the shell was starting to seem like a problem to be solved with configuration management solutions, of which there are many.

 Then I graduated.
 This past year I've been on a sort of